 The Law on Social Welfare regulates that asylees, foreigners under subsidiary protection, and foreigners under temporary protection as well as members of their family who legally reside in Republic of Croatia, can receive benefits and services in the social welfare system under the conditions prescribed by this Law, and the Law on international and temporary protection.

 Social welfare activities are performed by social welfare institutions, local and regional self-government units, associations, religious communities, other legal persons, craftsmen and other physical persons performing social welfare activities.

-The basic information on welfare benefits can be found on the WELCOMM website.
 Some basic information are also provided in materials (i.e. videos and a brochure) prepared by the Croatian Law Centre.

 The realisation of social rights in Croatia also depends on the place of residence.